angular/angular/aio/content/guide/lifecycle-hooks.md

 ### Use directives to watch the DOM

-The `Spy` example demonstrates how you can use hook method for directives as well as components.
+The `Spy` example demonstrates how to use the hook method for directives as well as components.
-The `SpyDirective` implements two hooks, `ngOnInit()` and `ngOnDestroy()`, in order to discover when a watched element is in the current view.
+The `SpyDirective` implements two hooks, `ngOnInit()` and `ngOnDestroy()`, to discover when a watched element is in the current view.

 This template applies the `SpyDirective` to a `<div>` in the `ngFor` *hero* repeater managed by the parent `SpyComponent`.